By Arkiem Legree, SHRM-CP and Solana Cederboim, MSHR, SPHR

 Support transitioning employees (e.g. expanding your time off policies and allowing for a flexible schedule)

 Core values that communicate the organization’s commitment to DEI and provide examples of how the organization lives its values on a day-to-day basis

 Documentation that encourages neutral and preferred pronoun use

 Established bathroom and wellness room access

 Active recruitment and engagement of protected communities

-If you don’t know where to start or how to improve your recruiting process with DEI in mind, reach out to your Kiwi Partners HR Advisor.
+If you don’t know where to start or how to improve your recruiting process with DEI in mind, reach out to the Kiwi Partners’ HR Services team.